 I love Malmö!

 Malmö is a lovely town to discover by foot or on a bicycle.
 That is one of the big advantages with my hometown.
-It is a big town, number three in Sweden, but it´s still small enough to be nice and cosy and fast to go from one place to another.
-It is also easy to travel by bus everywhere, I don´t even own a drivers license.
-Just remember you can´t pay tickets on the bus with cash money.
+It is a big town, number three in Sweden, but it is still small enough to be nice and cosy and fast to go from one place to another.
+It is also easy to travel by bus everywhere, I don not even own a drivers license.
+Just remember you can not pay tickets on the bus with cash money.

 Some call Malmö the city of green parks and that is also a very nice character of this town.
 And most important, in my opinion, is that Malmö is placed next to the sea with lots of beautiful places to take a bath, have a picnic or watch the sunset over København, Danmark.